-Currently, adults and children older than 10 years are given phenoxymethylpenicillin.
+Currently, adults and children older than ten years are given phenoxymethylpenicillin.
 In more severe cases, benzylpenicillin is recommended.

 As drugs of alternative action, macrolides and lincosamides are used.
 The duration of antibiotic therapy is at least 14 days.

-With frequent colds and exacerbations of chronic tonsillitis, another antibacterial drug (amoxocycline, cephalosporins) can also be used.
+With frequent colds and exacerbations of chronic tonsillitis, another antibacterial drug (doxycycline, cephalosporins) can also be used.

-Antirheumatic therapy includes the use of non-steroidal anti-inflammatory drugs, which, depending on the patient’s condition, can be used alone, or in combination with hormonal agents (no more than 10-14 days).
+Antirheumatic therapy includes nonsteroidal anti-inflammatory drugs, which, depending on the patient’s condition, can be used alone, or in combination with hormonal agents (no more than 10-14 days).

-Nonsteroidal anti-inflammatory drugs should be applied until signs of an active disease process are eliminated (on average 1 to 1.5 months).
+Nonsteroidal anti-inflammatory drugs should be applied until signs of an active disease process are eliminated (1 to 1.5 months).

 They are applied for long courses, from several months to one or two years.

-Also during the period of treatment in the hospital, the foci of chronic infection must be eliminated (2-3 months after the onset of the disease, with an inactive process, it is recommended to remove the tonsils).
+Also, during the treatment period in the hospital, the foci of chronic infection must be eliminated (2-3 months after the onset of the disease, with an inactive process, it is recommended to remove the tonsils).

 The main task of this step is to restore the normal functioning of the cardiovascular system and obtain a complete clinical and biochemical remission.

-The second stage of treatment can be carried out in specialized cardio-rheumatic sanatoriums, where patients receive a special health regimen, exercise therapy, hardening procedures, differentiated motor activity.
+The second stage of treatment can be carried out in specialized cardio-rheumatic sanatoriums, where patients receive a particular health regimen, exercise therapy, hardening procedures, and differentiated motor activity.

 In addition, rheumatism treatment may include mud therapy spa (applications to affected joints), radon baths, hydrogen sulfide, sodium chloride, oxygen, and carbon dioxide.